Meet the Team

 Kyle Barrentine

-Social Psychology PhD Student, 4th Year
+Social Psychology PhD Student, 5th Year

-Kyle Barrentine is a fourth-year PhD candidate in the Social Psychology program.
+Kyle Barrentine is a fifth-year PhD candidate in the Social Psychology program.
 He works primarily with Adrienne Wood in the Emotion Behavior lab.
 His primary focus is to unravel the causes and subjective consequences of social exploration.
 He is also interested in researching the interplay between our identities (such as being a Black male and a gun owner, e.g.) and how they shape our social networks and vice versa.
 He looks forward to working with Gerald within the CHIP lab.
 Outside of academia, Kyle finds solace in journaling, watching anime, and playing video games.

 Research Assistants